Capturing Stance Dynamics in Social Media: Open Challenges and Research Directions: Stance Context

 \section{Stance Context}

 Stance context refers to the impact of external factors in an utterance, including the collective viewpoint of a society in relation to the interpretation of a particular target.
 Context aims to capture the stance occurring in longitudinally evolving contexts, and can be impacted by shifts in opinions over time, locations, or cultures, among others.
-Any stance inference requires consideration of other points of view, transferred and stereotype opinions in the past and how it evolved.
+Any stance inference requires consideration of other points of view, potential stereotypes, as well as how public opinion evolved over time.
 This represents our understanding of the world dynamics and how stance may change over time \cite{Lai2019c,Volkova2016}.
 Stance towards a topic may be considered stable only when it has the same polarity over time.
-Context, as per our definition in this paper, is the medium for interpreting the influences which trigger public stance to change over time, such as real world events.
+Context involves factors causing changes in public opinion over time, such as real world events.
 Context constructs complex, shifting or problematic meanings which change the entire view of an event \cite{Azarbonyad2017,Stewart2017}.
 We discuss the two main aspects that are considered when modelling stance context, which include \textbf{spatiotemporal changes} and \textbf{social changes}.

 Collective and individual stance towards a target can be impacted by \textbf{spatiotemporal factors} \cite{Volkova2016,Jackson2019}.
 Events occurring in different locations/times get different attention depending on how likely they are to happen again and how unusual they are \cite{baly2018predicting,hamborg2019automated}.
 Consequently, the audience judging the events have their own biases depending on the cultural and ideological background, which leads to variations in stance across regions.